 - 5.2.1 Schemes shall be able to demonstrate that QAAs are competent to undertake audits.
-DCLG consider that competence would be demonstrated if an individual has satisfied all of the following: - a) Is qualified, or met the requirements of the APEL framework prior to July 2010, so as to be able to undertake DECs and Advisory Reports.
-Those working towards the relevant qualification may undertake QA assessments as a trainee under the supervision of an experienced QAA.
-However, in these circumstances, the experienced QAA shall be responsible for the quality of the QA work undertaken, and the trainee shall achieve the qualification within 3 months of starting to practice as a trainee QAA. - b) Can demonstrate that they have been trained in the relevant software and conventions. - c) Has been trained in the process the Scheme is using to undertake DEC and Advisory Report audits, and is undertaking additional training or CPD as necessary to maintain their competence.
-As a minimum this annual CPD shall be 10 hours. - d) Demonstrates awareness and implementation of the current suite of technical and administrative requirements, calculation procedures and software versions and earlier variants where these may be applicable to their caseload. - e) Has their work moderated against fellow QAA, or verified by a more senior individual who has extensive experience of assessing the work of EAs or of training EAs for DECs and Advisory Reports. - f) Demonstrates an awareness of the need to identify and declare conflicts of interest and to avoid them where possible. - g) Declares to the Scheme any previous, current or likely future relationship existing between the QAA and the member being audited.
+DCLG consider that competence would be demonstrated if an individual has satisfied all of the following: - a) Is qualified, or met the requirements of the APEL framework prior to July 2010, so as to undertake EPCs at Level 4 for level 4 buildings and at Level 3 for level 3 buildings.
+Those working towards the relevant qualification may undertake QA assessments as a trainee

+- under the supervision of an experienced QAA.
+However, in these circumstances, the experienced QAA shall be responsible for the quality of the QA work undertaken, and the trainee shall achieve the qualification within 3 months of starting to practice as a trainee QAA. - b) Can demonstrate that they have been trained in the relevant software and conventions. - c) Has been trained in the process the Scheme is using to undertake EPC audits, and is undertaking additional training or CPD as necessary to maintain their competence.
+As a minimum this annual CPD shall be 10 hours. - d) Demonstrates awareness and implementation of the current suite of technical and administrative requirements, calculation procedures and software versions and earlier variants where these may be applicable to their caseload. - e) Has their work moderated against fellow QAA, or verified by a more senior individual who has extensive experience of assessing the work of EAs or of training EAs for Non Domestic Level 4 EPCs. - f) Demonstrates an awareness of the need to identify and declare conflicts of interest and to avoid them where possible. - g) Declares to the Scheme any previous, current or likely future relationship existing between the QAA and the member being audited.
 In such circumstances the Scheme shall decide whether a conflict of interest exists.

-5.3 Moderation activities across Scheme QAA
+5.3 Moderation Activities Across Scheme QAA